i-do-not-have-username/advent-of-code-2025/README.md

 ## About Advent of Code

-Advent of Code is an annual event featuring daily programming challenges from December 1st through December 25th.
+Advent of Code is an annual event featuring daily programming challenges in December.
 Each day presents a two-part puzzle that requires creative problem-solving and programming skills.

 ## Repository Structure